 One last thing to add to your checklist: make sure to protect your wine from vibrations.
 Like light, any kind of prolonged jostling or regular shaking can lead to your wine aging before its time.

-If you’re serious about starting up a wine collection, you can look into a proper storage system.
+If you’re serious about starting up a wine collection, you can look into a proper storage system, like a basic wine fridge.
 But in my honest opinion, most of us average wine drinkers don’t need one.
 A dark, cool (again, that’s about 50 to 58 degrees) closet or cupboard kitted out with some racks and stays safe from major temperature swings will do just fine.

 Follow these tips and you’ll never have to worry about your wine falling flat, whether you’re opening a bottle for tonight’s casserole, next week, or a few years down the line.